Potential Insider Threat Indicators: Hidden Risks

 An illustration of this is when a worker conceals the real nature of a secret document by renaming it as something unrelated, like “2022 vacation plans,” or changing the file name of a crucial PowerPoint file.

-The practice of transforming zip files into JPEG format in order to avoid detection is also another common technique used by insider threats.
+The practice of transforming zip files into JPEG format to avoid detection is also another common technique used by insider threats.

 This is another potential indicator of insider threat where you can see excessive amounts of data downloading and copying onto computers or external devices.
 If you have a network team, they can identify which employee is consuming more bandwidth and downloading significant amounts of data within the office network.